October 7, 2024

 Let’s have a look at an example:

-To make it easier for the campaigner, you write all the content for all the steps into your page and let the StepContext feature of our widget control which one to show or hide.
-It operates by utilising HTML class names to control the visibility of content blocks based on the current step.
+It operates by using HTML class names to control the visibility of content blocks based on the current step.
 This means you have the flexibility to write all your content blocks in advance and use specific class names to instruct the widget when to show or hide each block.
 For your supporters, it means instant transitions between steps, that has been proven to increase engagement.

 Adding these classes in WordPress’s Gutenberg editor is straightforward.
 We will be using our petition widget as an example but the process is virtually the same with a mail-to-target widget.
 Here’s how you can do it: